mauroservienti/milestone.github.io/_posts/2019-09-10-businesses-dont-fail-they-make-mistakes.md

 * Is there any good reason to retry, in a tight loop or manually later, a message failing due to a well known business failure?
 * Is there something that an Operations Team can do, other that stating the obvious, when faced with a message that failed for a business reason?

 In a scenario, such as the above one, there is no point is retrying the create `cash order` request, given its actual state, it will always fail.
-Blindly retrying the failed message will cause an infinite look, it'll fail again, and again, and again.
+Blindly retrying the failed message will cause an infinite loop, it'll fail again, and again, and again.

 ### Design for (business) failures